nipy/mindboggle/doc/faq/why_mindboggle.rst

 People who have contributed to the codebase during this period include:

     - Forrest Sheng Bao
-    - Satrajit S. Ghosh
     - Joachim Giard
     - Yrjö Häme
     - Eliezer Stavsky
+    - Satrajit S. Ghosh

 In 2012, the NIMH funded a 1-year U01 supplement to expand this work to integrate multiple imaging modalities (fMRI and dMRI) with the structural MRI shape analysis.
-Joining this effort will be:

-    - Nolan Nichols

-For more information about the Mindboggle team, see http://mindboggle.info/people/.
+After `Arno Klein`_ moved to Stony Brook University, more collaborators joined the Mindboggle `team`_.
+The `Github repository`_ has since been opened to the world to foster wider collaboration.

+.. include:: ../links_names.txt